TEAMMATES/teammates/devdocs/godmode.md

 ##How does GodMode work?

 The essential idea is to reverse the process of testing.
 We use the _actual_ source of the webpage to overwrite the _expected_ source in the test.
-To remove redundancy, even if GodMode is enabled this overwriting procedure only happens when a test fails during the test run.
+To remove redundancy, even if GodMode is enabled, this overwriting procedure only happens when a test fails during the test run.
 Finally before the changes are committed, a *manual* (by the developer) verification to ensure only the intended changes have occured is mandatory.

 ##How do we use GodMode?